huijing/huijing.github.io/_posts/2017-12-04-vertical-typesetting-revisited.md

     <img style="max-width: 25em;" src="{{ site.url }}/images/posts/vertical-typesetting/diagram.svg" />
 </figure>

-I set the default writing-mode to `vertical-rl` on the `body` element, then use the checkbox to toggle the writing-mode of the `main` element.
+In the original demo, I set the default writing-mode to `vertical-rl` on the `body` element, then used the checkbox to toggle the writing-mode of the `main` element.
 But it seems like everyone (browser rendering engines) handles nested writing-modes differently, as seen by the catalogue of screenshots above.

 ### Debugging 101: Reset to baseline